National Lampoon's Vacation: Walley World

 In Hughes's original short story, the theme park was Disneyland.
 To avoid legal troubles, all of the names associated with Disneyland were altered to sound-alikes.
 For instance, the park became Walley World, itself a good-natured parody of the Anaheim location, and the mascot, Marty Moose, is reminiscent of Walt Disney's own Mickey Mouse.
-Similarly, Roy Walley's appearance bears similarities to that of Disney and his name is similar to that of his brother Roy Disney.
+Similarly, Roy Walley's name and appearance may be a reference to Disney's brother Roy O. Disney.

 In the film, the Walley World theme park is represented by Santa Anita Park in Arcadia, California and Six Flags Magic Mountain in Valencia, California.
 Santa Anita Park's large parking lot and blue-tinged fascia served as the exterior of Walley World, while all park interior scenes were shot at Magic Mountain.
 The two roller coasters seen in the film are the steel coaster La Revolución, (now known as The New Revolution) which can be recognized by the vertical loop, and the wooden coaster Colossus (which is now the Hybrid coaster Twisted Colossus), the double-track wooden roller coaster.

-The movie's popularity gave rise to an ongoing cultural running gag of using the name "Wally World" (spelled without an "e") as a nickname for real-life retailer Walmart.
+The movie's popularity gave rise to an ongoing cultural habit of using the name "Wally World" (spelled without an "e") as a nickname for real-life retailer Walmart.